asynkron/CallMeLater/README.md

 * `X-Later-Response-URL` optional response callback URL to send any response data to
 * `X-Later-Response-Method` optional response callback method to use for the response callback

-Any headers or content will be forwarded as is to the target Request URL once the scheduled time is reached.
-The HTTP method of the call to the Later service will be captured and used for the request to the target URL.
+Any headers and content will be forwarded as is to the target Request URL once the scheduled time is reached.
+The HTTP method of the call to the Call-me-later service will be captured and used for the request to the target URL.

-Any response from the called service can be sent to a callback URL using the `X-Later-Response-URL` and `X-Later-Response-Method`.
+Any response from the called service can optionally be sent to a callback URL using the `X-Later-Response-URL` and `X-Later-Response-Method`.
+The same pattern applies there, any headers and content will be forwarded as is to the target URL.

 ## Persistence